IMJLA/PsRunspace/docs/en-US/Add-PsCommand.md

 ### EXAMPLE 1
 ```
-The following demonstrates sending a Cmdlet name to the -Command parameter
-    [powershell]::Create() | AddCommand -Command 'Write-Output'
+[powershell]::Create() | Add-PsCommand -Command 'Write-Output'
 ```

+Add a command by sending a Cmdlet name to the -Command parameter

 ## PARAMETERS